-In conclusion, our survey results indicate that the people of Pakistan belonging to low socioeconomic strata have reasonable practices and positive perceptions due to the peak of a COVID-19 infection phase.
+In conclusion, our survey results indicate that the people of Pakistan belonging to low socioeconomic strata have reasonable practices and positive perceptions due to the peak of the COVID-19 infection phase.
 When it comes to the knowledge of COVID-19, each gender has a different point of view.
-The health education and health initiatives have attempted to improve the general population's understanding of COVID-19 while preserving safe practices and optimism in people's attitudes.
+Health education and health initiatives have attempted to improve the general population's understanding of COVID-19 while preserving safe practices and optimism in people's attitudes.

-Ethical permission: Dow University of Health Sciences Karachi, ERC letter NO. DIMC/Admn/Estt/DUHS/2020/119, dated 06-07-2020.
+Ethical permission: Dow University of Health Sciences Karachi, ERC letter No. DIMC/Admn/Estt/ DUHS/2020/119, dated 06-07-2020.

-Conflict Of Interest: There is no conflict of interest among the authors Financial Disclosure / Grant Approval: There was no funding agency.
+Conflict of Interest: There is no conflict of interest among the authors

+Financial Disclosure / Grant Approval: There was no funding agency.

-Data Sharing Statement: The data supporting this study's findings are available on request from the corresponding author.
+DATA SHARING STATEMENT: The data supporting this study's findings are available on request from the corresponding author.
 The data are not publicly available due to privacy or ethical restrictions